Sebastian1981/DataAnalytics/contact.md

 title: Contact
 ---

-Feel free to contact me at any time to discuss exciting data science ideas or project proposals.
+Feel free to contact me.
+I am excited to discuss with you interesting data science ideas or project proposals.

 **Dr. Sebastian Domsch**\
 **Phone:** +49 176 / 611 49 507\